teampoltergeist/poltergeist/README.md

     actually happening if you are having trouble.
 *   Added `:port` configuration option and made the default port 44678 rather than a random available port.
+*   Support for Capybara's `page.response_headers` API to retrieve the headers of the last page load.

 #### Bug fixes ####